 12. While Hegseth said he was “buzzed” but not intoxicated, he told police he was led out the bar but could not remember by whom, but described the person’s clothing, which matched the accuser’s dress.

-13. Hegseth also said he did not remember being chastised for being too loud by the pool, and that he went back to his hotel room with the accuser, but was confused as to why she stayed in his room.
+13. Hegseth also said he did not remember being chastised for being too loud by the pool.
+He said he went back to his hotel room with the accuser, but was confused as to why she stayed in his room.

 14. He said “things progressed” between himself and the accuser and that the interaction was consensual.
 He said they would both stop and say, “we shouldn’t do this,” but things consensually continued.
 He also confirmed that she asked if he had a condom.

-15. Hegseth told police that the accuser showed “early signs of regret,” and told him she would tell her husband that [she] had fallen asleep on a couch in someone else’s room — which tracks with what a person who appears to be her husband told police that she had initially told him.
+15. Hegseth told police that the accuser showed “early signs of regret,” and told him she would tell her husband she had fallen asleep on a couch in someone else’s room — which tracks with what the person believed to be her husband told police that she had initially told him.

 Megyn Kelly, a former attorney and Fox News anchor, said on her podcast about the accuser’s allegations after reading the police report, “This smells like utter bullshit.”